TommyWabg/switch2-controllers-windows10-11/README.md

 3.  **Reference Video:** If you are unsure of the motion, click the [**'figure 8'** link](https://youtu.be/J_cZnPcW-Yw?si=QWSizI49NQ_5OkA7) in the UI to watch a short demonstration video.
 4.  **Save & Finish:** After performing the motion for about 5-10 seconds, click the **[Stop Mag Calib]** button to save the calibration data.
 The software will now use the new magnetic bias for stabilized orientation.

+**This project is developed based on and has been extensively modified from [Nadeflore/switch2-controllers](https://github.com/Nadeflore/switch2-controllers).
+I would like to thank the original author for her foundational work.**
 ---
 *(Below is the original project description)*